 The Short-term Parking facility is a three-level parking garage, located directly across from the terminal entrance.
 Based on the 2018 RSW Existing Parking Facility Capacity Evaluation, the rental car center is located on the ground floor of the garage, with the second and third levels available for public parking.
-The majority of the second level of the garage provides covered parking and the third level (roof top level) is uncovered.
+The majority of the second level of the garage provides covered parking and the third level (rooftop level) is uncovered.
 There are two access points to short-term parking.
 One access point is via two lanes from the entry plaza, located off Terminal Access Road and the other, secondary access point is via one lane from the upper-level roadway.
 There is one exit location in the short-term parking area which has two lanes and is located on the second level.
 From this exit point, users are funneled to the exit plaza.
-This facility is open 24 hours a day, 7 days a week and does not require reservations to use.
-Error!
-Reference source not found.2-11 illustrates the location of the short-term parking facility.
+This facility is open 24 hours a day, 7 days a week, and does not require reservations to use.
+Figure 2-11 illustrates the location of the short-term parking facility.

-There is a total of 2,432 public parking spaces in the Short-term Parking Garage with 1,273 parking spaces on the second level and 1,159 parking spaces on the third/roof top level.
+There is a total of 2,432 public parking spaces in the short-term parking garage with 1,273 parking spaces on the second level and 1,159 parking spaces on the third/rooftop level.